Twiage/default-node-proj-template/README.md

-# notification-services
+# default-node-proj-template

 ## Clone Proj
 [Mirror this repo into new repo](https://help.github.com/articles/duplicating-a-repository/)

 ## Change project name
-Replace all "notification-services" with your new project name, which needs to be url friendly
+Replace all "default-node-proj-template" with your new project name, which needs to be url friendly

 ### Update Environment variable file
 Update the variables in .env.example